 (2) For the purposes of subregulation (1)(a), the following circumstances do not constitute grounds for granting a waiver —

-(a) where the WA registered provider required to pay the charge did not consent to the compliance monitoring audit or investigation that resulted in the imposition of a charge;
+(a) where the WA registered provider required to pay the charge did not consent to the compliance audit or investigation that resulted in the imposition of a charge;

-(b) where the WA registered provider required to pay the charge does not agree with the outcome of the compliance monitoring audit or investigation that resulted in the imposition of a charge;
+(b) where the WA registered provider required to pay the charge does not agree with the outcome of the compliance audit or investigation that resulted in the imposition of a charge;

 (c) where the WA registered provider required to pay the charge ceases to exist, or ceases to be a WA registered provider, or ceases to carry on business as a training provider.

 [Regulation 26C inserted in Gazette 17 Dec 2013 p.
-6227.]
+6227; amended in Gazette 10 Mar 2015 p.
+833.]

 26D.
 Rounding

-When determining under regulations 26A(3)(a)(ii) and 26B(4)(a)(i) the amount of the charge payable for a compliance monitoring audit or investigation where the hourly rate is $250 per hour, the following amounts will apply in the following circumstances —
+When determining under regulations 26A(3)(a)(ii) and 26B(4)(a)(i) the amount of the charge payable for a compliance audit or investigation where the hourly rate is $250 per hour, the following amounts will apply in the following circumstances —

-(a) if the time taken to complete the compliance monitoring audit or an investigation is less than 30 minutes, the total amount payable will be zero dollars;
+(a) if the time taken to complete the compliance audit or an investigation is less than 30 minutes, the total amount payable will be zero dollars;

-(b) if the time taken to complete the compliance monitoring audit or investigation is less than one hour but equal to or greater than 30 minutes, the total amount payable will be $125.
+(b) if the time taken to complete the compliance audit or investigation is less than one hour but equal to or greater than 30 minutes, the total amount payable will be $125.

 [Regulation 26D inserted in Gazette 17 Dec 2013 p.
-6227.]
+6227; amended in Gazette 10 Mar 2015 p.
+833.]

 Division 4 — Obligations of registered training providers and of the Council